steven-maasch/bht-meal-scraper/README.md

 # bht-meal-scraper
-Web extraction of the week menu plan of BHT Mensa Luxemburger Straße
+Perl script which extracts the week menu plan of BHT Mensa Luxemburger Straße to json

+#Notice
+All patsh are pointing to locations on our server.

+# Requirements
+Perl 5
+Web::Scraper
+Encode
+JSON
+LOG::Log4perl